 Tegan Jovanka (Fifth Doctor)

-.
-She liked it so much, though, that she continued doing them.
-Tegan now rather regularly travels with the Fifth Doctor and his other companions in tales taking place during their time on the show together, both in the monthlies and in the Lost Stories.
+Voiced by: Janet FieldingJanet Fielding agreed to do one, and exactly one, audio for Big Finish, set after her travels with the Doctor.
+However, she came onboard full time in 2010, Tegan now rather regularly travels with the Fifth Doctor and his other companions in tales taking place during their time on the show together, both in the monthlies and in the Lost Stories.

 - Contrived Coincidence: A Harsher in Hindsight example.
 "The Gathering" features Tegan showing up again, for what Janet Fielding said would be here only episode (at the time) taking place after she had decided to leave the TARDIS (much longer from her perspective than the Doctor's, though).
 The Fifth Doctor offered to take her traveling again, but Tegan declined.
 Because she was suffering from apparently terminal cancer.
 Later, in September of 2012, Janet Fielding revealed that she's currently fighting cancer.

-- Deadpan Snarker: Actually amplified in some episodes compared to the old days in The Eighties.
+- Deadpan Snarker: Actually amplified in some episodes compared to the old days in The '80s.

 - Demonic Possession: Since Tegan's back, so is the Mara.
 Well.
 Sorta.

-- Emergency Impersonation & You Will Be Beethoven: Manages to pose as a 10th century warrior queen by virtue of being scary and loud.
-(The Lady of Mercia)
+- Emergency Impersonation: In "The Lady of Mercia", she manages to pose as a 10th century warrior queen by virtue of being scary and loud.

 - Open Mouth, Insert Foot: Much like in the old days, and in those tales taking place during her TARDIS travels, Tegan's mouth still gets her into trouble.

 - Sarcastic Devotee

 - The Knights Who Say "Squee!": When meeting Harry Houdini.